ContentGamer/Bordness-Remover/README.md

-# Bordness Remover
+# Boredom Remover

-this is a bordness remover website created with Reactjs Using this [API]("https://www.boredapi.com")
+this is a Boredom remover website created with Reactjs Using this [API]("https://www.boredapi.com")

 # Getting Started (Setup)